 If you are currently covered for TDI under the New Jersey state sponsored plan, the state will only allow a transfer out of the plan on a "future" quarterly basis (1/1, 4/1, 7/1 or 10/1).
 The completed DP-1 for a private plan must be in the hands of the state before the requested effective date when transferring out of the state plan.

-You are required to post an employee notice (poster) in a location that is easily seen by all employees working in New Jersey.
+Employers are required to post an employee notice (poster) in a location that is easily seen by all employees working in New Jersey.
+It should also be provided to employees when the private plan becomes effective, at any subsequent time of hire, and within 3 business days of when the employer knows or should know that the employee may have a need for TDI benefits.

 If you have a fully insured plan, you will receive an employee notice/poster from MetLife.
 These notices are sent annually in January for the current year.